cabforum/cabforum.org/content/posts/2026/2026-04-09-minutes-of-the-server-certificate-working-group.md

 *Cleared IPR review, new Guidelines*

   * SC095
 Clean-up 2025 (cleared IPR Review for the TLS BRs).
-BRs 2.2.6 were released=
+BRs 2.2.6 were released

-Wayne reported that the original IPR review covered only the TLS=20 Baseline Requirements and did not include the EV Guidelines.
-The TLS BR=20 portion has cleared IPR review and BR version 2.2.6 has been released.=20 To correct this issue, a new IPR review period has been initiated for=20 the EV Guidelines portion.
+Wayne reported that the original IPR review covered only the TLS Baseline Requirements and did not include the EV Guidelines.
+The TLS BR portion has cleared IPR review and BR version 2.2.6 has been released.
+To correct this issue, a new IPR review period has been initiated for the EV Guidelines portion.

 *Draft / Under Consideration*